Do Your Research.

 Pitch Original Content.

-“I hate when I get edit tests with things that clearly do not relate to a Cosmo girl,” says Dara Adeeyo, Managing Editor at XXL Magazine.
+“I hate when I get edit tests with things that clearly do not relate,” says Dara Adeeyo, Managing Editor at XXL Mag.
 Your job is to prove that you’re not only a resourceful writer, but that you can embody the brand and deserve to be on staff.
 Not being in a publication or website’s target demographic is no excuse for an out-of-place pitch.

 Go Above and Beyond.

-If you’re asked to provide one hed and dek for a potential print story, offer three solid sets instead.
+If you’re asked to provide one hed and dek for a potential story, offer three solid sets instead.
 Need to compile a top 10 list?
 Include five extra examples.
 Then, imagine how the story could be presented through other platforms.
-How would it be different online or on a tablet?
+How would it be different online or on social?
 What type of art, video or infographic could enhance the piece?
-Perhaps prepare a Tweet to accompany the story.
+Perhaps prepare a social strategy to accompany the story.

 Just don’t go overboard—text should remain simple and succinct.
 “I tend to believe that brevity is a good thing.
-Editors are typically busy and won’t want to read an opus when a few sentences would do,” says David Foxley, Contributing Editor at Worth.
+Editors are typically busy and won’t want to read an opus when a few sentences would do,” says David Foxley, now Executive Features editor at Architectural Digest.

 Mind the Details.

-Triple check your work for anything outside the Microsoft Word lexicon, read your work aloud, and have an extra set of eyes look at it before handing in.
-“I’m always my own worst critic, so I make sure to let a few of my friends take a look at my edit test,” says Mychaskiw.
+Triple check your work and even read it aloud to ensure you don’t have any typos or grammatical errors.
+Also doesn’t hurt to have an extra set of eyes look at it before handing in.
+“I’m always my own worst critic, so I make sure to let a few of my friends take a look at my edit test,” says Marianne Mychaskiw, now a senior copywriter at ScentBird.

 McGrath agrees.
 “I like having my friends who aren’t writers look it over, to make sure it could resonate with a variety of people.”